BenKluger/BenKluger/README.md

 ### Hi there!

 I'm a student in the Computer Science department of Queens College.
-I hope to graduate in Fall 2022 with a BS in CS and a minor in Math.
+I hope to graduate December 2022 with a BS in CS and a minor in Math.

 Below you will find several repositories, focused on my personal projects as well as class projects.